 "Bone stock became really popular because it's literally made with bones, so you get bone marrow and arguably some additional nutrients," Rach explains.
 "And the marrow has gelatin in it, so it has a different look and feel.
 But you can buy zero fat and you can make zero fat bone stock, but it's time-consuming.
 You have to roast the bones or toast the bones, so it's kind of a lengthy process.
 And then if you want it to be zero fat, of course, it has to be skimmed and skimmed — or [use] a layer of egg white on top to remove all the impurities, so it can be really labor intensive."

 "You can't have a vegetarian bone broth, but you can toast the vegetables," Rach adds, "to develop flavor and depth of flavor and color and get that caramelization."

 Basically, it's mostly a matter of flavor!
 They can all be used interchangeably, so no need to stress if your recipe calls for broth and you only have stock, or vice versa.

 Making stock or broth can be time consuming.
-Luckily, there are plenty of great store-bought options various broths and stocks, including Rachael’s Stock-in-a-Box!
+Luckily, there are plenty of great store-bought options of various broths and stocks, including Rachael's Stock-in-a-Box!

 Supermarket options can even be enhanced by simmering with some veggies or herbs for a bit, before using it in your recipe.